Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 setVaultNumAndURL(vaultNum)
 ```
-### Sets the vault ID and constructs the base URL, from which endpoints for all subsequent API calls (GET, POST, PUT, DELETE) will be constructed.
+### Set the vault ID and construct the base URL, from which endpoints for all subsequent API calls (GET, POST, PUT, DELETE) will be constructed.
 * __Returns__: `tuple` a two-element tuple consisting of the vault ID and the base URL for accessing the CDD Vault API.

 ```python
 setAPIKey(apiKey)
 ```
-### Sets the API token credentials, which will be passed in the request header to CDD Vault with each API request.
+### Set the API token credentials, which will be passed in the request header to CDD Vault with each API request.

 	Note that the API token must have read/write access to the vault specified by the vault ID when executing the various API calls or an error will be returned.
 * __Returns__: `str`